nyanpasu64/pipewire-alsa-bug/README.md

 alsa.cpp is designed to only call `snd_pcm_writei` based on the available room as measured by `snd_pcm_avail_update`, to avoid blocking.
 I'm not sure it's a good design.
 The issue is that on pipewire-alsa, with no other audio streams open, `snd_pcm_avail_update` never increases until you issue a blocking call to `snd_pcm_writei`.
 And since alsa.cpp is waiting for `snd_pcm_avail_update` to increase before calling `snd_pcm_writei`, it never makes progress.
 I'm not sure if this is a pipewire-alsa bug, or if alsa.cpp is making too many assumptions about `snd_pcm_avail_update`.

-Apparently, not calling `snd_pcm_writei` puts pipewire into a state where all other apps are stalled.
-I would classify this as a pipewire-alsa bug, since I *think* the better solution is to underrun "alsa" and let other apps keep playing audio.
+Additionally, launching "alsa" without a stream already playing puts pipewire into a state where all other apps are stalled.
+In the current state, the program loops on `snd_pcm_avail_update` and stalls pipewire.
+If you change the program to ignore `snd_pcm_avail_update` and set `render` to a nonzero quantity (regardless if it's 1024, less, or greater), it blocks on `snd_pcm_writei` and stalls pipewire.
+This is a nasty pipewire/pipewire-alsa bug, possibly caused by the buffer size/count configuration chosen by alsa.cpp.

 ## pcm_min.cpp